UNDERSTANDING FITNESS EXPECTATIONS

 Regarding the “non-technical” nature of Aconcagua: This is only true sometimes.
 There is much misinformation about this mountain both in guidebooks and on the internet.
 Like any big mountain, things can change frequently and rapidly.
-Often a climb of Aconcagua, even by one of its normal routes, can involve lots of trail-breaking in deep snow, and/or long traversing sections of hard ice where the knowledge and proper use of crampons and ice axes are critical to safety.
+Often a climb of Aconcagua, even by one of its routes, can involve lots of trail-breaking in deep snow, and/or long traversing sections of hard ice where the knowledge and proper use of crampons and ice axes are critical to safety.
 (In fact, most trips in the past few seasons have required the use of ice axe and crampons during the climb.)
 If you have no mountaineering experience, these situations can be demanding but we still consider this a non-technical climb by mountaineering standards.
 If your only mountain experience has been something such as Kilimanjaro, Aconcagua is a big step up in challenge.
 Real technical mountaineering experience, such as our 6-Day course, should be considered first.
-Have you put a 50 or 60-pound pack on and climbed extensive mountain terrain?
+Have you put a 50 -pound pack (porters can lighten this load) on and climbed extensive mountain terrain?
 Are you comfortable with the use of crampons and ice axe when tired and looking down a long way?
 If the answer is no, then you need to get that experience before joining an expedition.
 Being both fit and technically competent for the challenges of an expedition is a very important part of being a productive team member.
 When you come to Aconcagua (or any expedition), you are not 10 individuals attempting to climb a mountain, you are part of a team functioning together to enhance the safety and enjoyment of the expedition.
 If you come unprepared physically, technically, or equally important, mentally, then you are not a productive team member and others must then make up for your deficits which negatively impacts the team and can negatively impact safety.